 2. Sleep Struggles That Don’t Respond to Routine

-- The Thyroid Pattern: Hypothyroidism causes extreme daytime drowsiness.
+- Thyroid Pattern: Hypothyroidism causes extreme daytime drowsiness.
 Hyperthyroidism produces night sweats or a racing heart that prevents deep sleep.

 3. Mood Swings Without a Trigger